Obai-Ibrahim/WRO-2024/README.md

 These files are:
 Diagrams, DC motor, Power consumption and power supply, Driver.

-## Open challenge strategy:
+## Open challenge strategy
 For the open challenge, our algorithm depends basically on the distance sensors (HC-SR04) and the IMU (MPU6050) sensor, we implemented a Kalman filter to get accurate measurements of the orientation.
 There are 8 ultrasonic sensors postured as shown in (found in others directory).
-The front one is (0) and the back one is (4)
+* The front one is (0) and the back one is (4)
-(2) and  (3) are the right sensors used to detect the turn in the clockwise round.
+* (2) and  (3) are the right sensors used to detect the turn in the clockwise round.
-(2) and  (3) are the right sensors used to detect the turn in the clockwise round.
+* (2) and  (3) are the right sensors used to detect the turn in the clockwise round.
-(1)  And (7) are installed on two sgSG-90ervo motors which move according to the Robot’s angle to guarantee good measurement of the perpendicular distance from the walls.
+* (1)  And (7) are installed on two sgSG-90ervo motors which move according to the Robot’s angle to guarantee good measurement of the perpendicular distance from the walls.
 As the new rule states that the vehicle must not touch the outer wall, we declared a dangerous area which is 8cm from the outer wall.
 The robot moves forward controlling the direction with PDthe  controller based on MPthe U6050 reading.
-Obstacle challenge strategy:
+## Obstacle challenge strategy
 We found out that planning a path for each stretch of the map and guiding the robot to follow it can be a confusing method because it needs perfect calibration for our camera and this may take a long time (maybe preparation time before the round is not sufficient).
 So the algorithm in the first turn (the pillars are not known yet) will be:
 The vehicle will pass the forward section in two stages and the corner section in one stage.
 In the forward section, the pixy will detect the pillars location and then path the pillars one by one (the flow chart in (the others directory will declare this better))